huahaiy/talks/conj2018/PITCHME.md

 ### Conclusion

+- Symbolic + data driven = practical AI
-- Clojure is a great choice for doing practical AI
+- Clojure is a great choice
   - Lisp was and still is the language of symbolic AI
-  - Data orientation of Clojure makes it easy to integrate symbolic and data-driven AI
+  - Data orientation of Clojure makes it easy to integrate both

 ---